 Situations everyone knows

 Almost everyone is familiar with these typical situations in which you are asked for something and simply think you cannot say “no”.
-For example if the Manager urgently needs to do something, but at the same time and just as urgently another job must be completed.
+For example if the Executive urgently needs to do something, but at the same time and just as urgently another job must be completed.

 Who wants to risk being missed on the next promotion or being on the hit list?
 So you choose the path of least resistance and say "Yes" with gritted teeth, even though you know that both of these are hard to do at once.

 The books on the subject (advertising)